 If you buy a home the right way, making your mortgage payment each month should feel no different than paying rent.

 The first step to a low-stress homeownership experience is calculating what housing payment you will be comfortable with.

 A good place to start is your current rent payment.
 That is the bulk of your new home payment, and you are already doing it.

 Next, determine any unnecessary expenses in your budget.
 Record your spending each month with online budgeting software.

 Take steps to cut out non-essential costs so you can add them to your maximum future payment.
 This strategy will help you buy more house that will suit your needs longer.

 With your comfortable home payment in hand, contact a mortgage lender.
 Give the loan officer your maximum payment; he or she will factor in all aspects of your future home payment like taxes, homeowner’s insurance, and private mortgage insurance (PMI).

-The lender will use current mortgage rates to calculate principal and interest portion of your payment.
+The lender will use to calculate principal and interest portion of your payment.